“Going to Chicago was like going out of the world.” —Muddy Waters

-Luckily, here in Chicago, we are spoilt for choice when it comes to unique and memorable experiences.
-With life returning to normal it’s time to fill it with memories.
 This is a bucket list of what to do in and around Chicago – a things-to-do-before-you-die type of list aimed at Chicagoans and tourists in equal measure.
-Here are our recommendations of the best ways to experience Chicago and the must-do activities around the city whether you’re a seasoned local or a thrill-seeking visitor.
+Whether you’re a seasoned local or a thrill-seeking visitor, these are the best ways to experience Chicago and the must-do activities around the city.

 If there is one thing Chicago is home to it is an abundance of extraordinary landmarks.
 For that reason, we’re kicking off with the most predictable recommendation.
 Any city-specific bucket list can’t go without mentioning its picturesque postcard attractions and Chicago is one of the most photographed places in the modern world for good reason.